GeorgeSaman/RaspberryPI-IoT/README.md

 This will insert a new row into the table with columns being **Command** (the command to add) and its **NumberOfRuns** (NOR).

-below is the python code to connect and use this Database:
+below is the python code to connect to and use this Database:

 ```python
 import MySQLdb